dltxio/idem-old/README.md

 ### Step 1: New Idem registration

-User onboards to the app via their Mobile number.
+User create a new local account on their mobile device using the Idem app, using their email address as a unique identifier.

 ### Step 2: New private key
-The app will automatically create a 256-bit private key on the device or allow users to add a mnemonic seed phrase based on the bitcoin BIP39 standard.
-This will be used to sign messages using ESDCA to third parties.
+The app will automatically create a 256-bit private key on the device or allow users to import a mnemonic seed phrase based on the bitcoin BIP39 standard.
+This will be used to sign and verify requests using ESDCA to third parties.

 ### Step 3: Upload data

-On the mobile application the user can choose certain types of claims to verify, such as 18+, Date of Birth or Address.
-The user is then required to substantiate any of those claims with supporting evidence such as a government issued document, utilities bill or such.
-The documents are stored in the local storage of the device along with a keccak 256 hash.
+On the mobile app users can choose certain types of claims to verify, such as 18+, Date of Birth or Address.
+User are required to substantiate any of those claims with supporting evidence such as a government issued document, utilities bill or such.
+The documents are cached in the local storage of the device along with a keccak 256 hash and signed by the ESDCA curve.

 Meta data is stored in a JSON object: